jeeneo/dejpeg/README.md

 ## desktop

-there's a beta version of DeJPEG for desktops (Linux and Windows) [here](https://github.com/jeeneo/dejpeg-desktop) (made WITHOUT electron, about 50mb + whatever model you want)
+there's a beta version of DeJPEG for desktops (Linux and Windows) [here](https://github.com/jeeneo/dejpeg-desktop) (made WITHOUT electron, size is 50mb)

 ## note:
 De*JPEG* is not affiliated or related with Topaz `DEJPEG` or any other similarly named software/project